AleksandarMicovic/aleks.rs.old/blog/2014-08-01-Hello-World.md

 I decided to try [Hakyll](http://jaspervdj.be/hakyll/), a static site generator written in Haskell, a pure functional programming language.
 Now, I'm not well-versed in Haskell, but I did have to learn some to be able to configure [Xmonad](http://xmonad.org/) a while back.
 Why not use it for my blog too?
 Why not use it for everything?
 Everything must be pure!

+See how deep the rabbit hole goes?
+My poor mind.

 Here is a whirlwind overview of my setup.
 If you're in bed with static site generation, there is nothing new here.
 After the overview, I'll show you how I tackled localization on my blog.

 ### Setup